swift-server/swift-service-lifecycle/README.md

 ### Registering items

-`Lifecycle` is a container for `LifecycleItem` which need to be registered via one of the following variants:
+`Lifecycle` is a container for `LifecycleItem`s which need to be registered via one of the following variants:

 You can register simple blocking throwing handlers using: